MichaelCurrin/learn-to-code/intro_to_coding.md

 Stuck with what to learn to, what order to learn it and how things fit together in the world of tech?
 This guide is for you.

+## Tech overview

+These description are very simplified but aims to give info on the topics and how they related for someone with a business background to wants to understand tech or pick a tech
+- Data Science -

 ## Roadmaps